 This question is great for this blog.
 Can you store a motorcycle in your home?
 What about those who live in small houses, small apartments, or the house without a garage?

 Due to the risk of damage from nature, motorcycles are often parked indoors.
-However, not everyone has a large space to park their motorcycle indoors, garage, or even in a shed.
-As a result, they are forced to leave their motorcycle outside the house.
+But, not everyone has a large space to park their bikes indoors, garage, or even in a shed.
+As a result, owners are forced to leave their it outside the house.
 They can do nothing when it is raining, sunny, covered in snow, and other elements of nature.

 Storing a motorcycle indoors is much better than storing it outside.
 For example, the garage is a great place for a motorcycle and all its accessories.
 But when a garage is often open, temperature fluctuations between day and night make it difficult to keep the motorcycle in good condition.